meaten/MotionAug-CVPR2022/README.md

 MPI
 ```
 For ```BulletPhysics``` installation, do not forget the option ```USE_DOUBLE_PRECISION=OFF```.
-Please edit the ```DeepMimicCore/Makefile``` to specify path to libraries.
+Edit the ```DeepMimicCore/Makefile``` to specify path to libraries.

-- Compile the simulation environment
+- To compile the simulation environment
 ```
 cd DeepMimicCore
 make python -j8
 ```

-- Python environment
+- To create Python environment
 ```
 pip install -r requirements.txt
 ```